The Shaming of the True

 The Shaming of the True is a rock opera by Kevin Gilbert.
-It is Gilbert's second solo album, released posthumously in 2000.
+It is Gilbert's second solo album, released posthumously in February 13, 2000.
 The album was first released in 2000 as a limited edition and later as a conventional jewel-case CD.
-A remastered version followed in 2008, and another in 2011 as a limited edition.
+Remasters were published in 2008, 2011 (as a limited edition box set), and 2022, marking the final remaster to appear in print.
 The album name is a play on words referencing the Shakespeare comedy The Taming of the Shrew.

 Story

 The album follows the rise and fall of a singer/musician named Johnny Virgil, whose career follows an arc common to many stars of rock and roll.
 The narrative introduces a gifted young Johnny dreaming of success, before his fall into the trap of exploitation at the hands of record companies, seduced by fame and substance abuse.
 As his career becomes larger than life, the many compromises he made provoke a sense of disconnection with his former self.
-He becomes increasingly burned out and withdrawn, eventually experiencing a break down of the psyche.
-He steps away from his career and enters a period of isolation and depression, which concludes with peaceful self acceptance.
+He becomes increasingly burned out and withdrawn, eventually experiencing a breakdown of his psyche.
+He steps away from his career and enters a period of isolation and depression, which concludes with peaceful self-acceptance.
 Much later in life, Johnny finds himself on the streets and notices one of his songs on the oldies radio late at night.

 Production

 Recording

 Recording of the album started in 1995.
 Mixer John Cuniberti described the recording process as "extremely creative, open-ended, chaotic, or the only way an incredibly intense musical prodigy was capable of working.
 Bits and pieces of song ideas appeared — a bass track here, a synth track there, scratch vocals with piano, etc. There were no track sheets or notes on the technical information and song titles, just a lot of interesting music."
-Gilbert had recorded "Johnny's Last Song" on the street outside of the studio, as well as the rain and train whistle.
+Gilbert had recorded "Johnny's Last Song" on the street outside of his studio in Pasadena, California, as well as the rain and train whistle.
 The recording sessions had largely been completed before Gilbert's unexpected death, which "intensified the process of making the album in a way [Cuniberti] could never have predicted".